 Our program is a partial hospitalization program with a 12-step based program of recovery.
 We utilize many of the principles and practices of Alcoholics Anonymous and Narcotics Anonymous programs to help introduce clients to these fellowships.
-While at our clinical building, clients have individual sessions with their assigned therapist, group therapy with a wide array of topics and facilitators, and any necessary medical treatment through visits with our Nurse Practitioner.
+While at our clinical building, clients have individual sessions with their assigned therapist, group therapy with a wide array of topics and facilitators, and any necessary medical treatment through visits with our medical director.
 When clients are not at clinical, they are at the gym, attending NA or AA meetings as a group, or participating in other recreational activities scheduled by our house manager.
 Clients are assisted in aftercare coordination with our case manager who finds them a halfway house or outpatient program which they like and fits their needs at discharge.

 A Partial Hospitalization Program (or PHP) differs from both inpatient and outpatient programs.
 In PHP, clients live on a staffed property and travel to an office for clinical treatment.
 At our PHP, clients go to clinical every day, including weekends.
 The clinical facility houses our corporate office, therapists, case management, and group room.
 Housing is located a mile away and we provide transportation to and from the clinical office.
 Clients take daily trips to the gym and on weekends attend extra recreational activities, such as the beach, the movies, and kayaking.